Menu

 JavaScript Closures

-JavaScript variables can belong to the local or global scope.
+JavaScript variables can belong to:

 Global variables can be made local (private) with closures.